 State parks generally have larger campsites than RV parks and, when possible, are separated by patches of trees that provide a little seclusion between you and your neighbor.

 Camping in my friend's back yard was a departure from real camping.
 In fact, when I think of camping, real camping, I think of backpacking in the mountains with all of my food, water, and shelter on my back.

 This trip was different, our RV provided a place for us to stay while we were visiting our friends.
 Sort of like a portable hotel room.
-It allowed us to have food and drinks into the late evening hours without having to worry about driving home afterwards.
+It allowed us to have food and drinks into the late evening hours without having to worry about driving home afterwards or inconveniencing our hosts.

 Choosing an RV to buy can be lots of fun, especially when you're not in a hurry.
-We went to RV shows for several years before we were ready to purchase our RV.
+We went to RV shows for several years before we were ready to purchase our first RV.
 At the RV shows, you can walk through a variety of camping trailers and motor homes without feeling pressured by a salesman.

 A decent size RV show will have plenty of models to choose from, ranging from small pop up tent trailers under $5,000 to large motor homes over $250,000.

-Everyone has their own specific needs, depending on the size of your family and your budget.
-Here are some of the items that we looked for:
+Everyone has their own specific needs, depending on the size of your family.
+The good news is that there is an RV available for just about every lifestyle and budget.